-We are subject to regulation and other legal obligations relating to privacy and data protection.
+We are subject to regulation and other legal obligations relating to data privacy and protection.
 Compliance with these requirements is complex and costly.
-Failure to comply could materially harm our business.
+The actual or perceived failure to comply with such obligations could materially harm our business.

-The global data protection landscape is rapidly evolving, and we are or may become subject to numerous state, federal and foreign laws, requirements and regulations governing the collection, use, disclosure, retention and security of personal information.
+The global data protection landscape is rapidly evolving, and we are or may become subject to numerous state, federal and foreign laws, requirements and regulations governing the collection, use, access to, confidentiality, disclosure, storage, processing, retention and security of personal information such as information that we may collect in connection with clinical trials in the U.S. and abroad.

 In the U.S., HIPAA imposes privacy, security and breach reporting obligations with respect to individually identifiable health information upon "covered entities" (health plans, health care clearinghouses and certain health care providers), and their respective business associates, individuals or entities that create, receive, maintain or transmit protected health information in connection with providing a service for or on behalf of a covered entity, as well as their covered subcontractors.
-Most healthcare providers, including research institutions and other vendors from which we may obtain patient health information, are subject to privacy and security regulations promulgated under HIPAA.
+Most healthcare providers, including research institutions and other vendors from which we may obtain health-related information, are subject to privacy and security regulations promulgated under HIPAA.
 We do not believe that we are currently acting as a covered entity or business associate under HIPAA and thus are not directly subject to its requirements or penalties.
 However, depending on the facts and circumstances, we could face substantial criminal penalties if we knowingly receive individually identifiable health information from a HIPAA-covered healthcare provider or research institution that has not satisfied HIPAA's requirements for disclosure of individually identifiable health information.

 In addition, certain state laws govern the privacy and security of health information in certain circumstances, some of which are more stringent than HIPAA and many of which differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.
 Failure to comply with these laws, where applicable, can result in the imposition of significant civil and/or criminal penalties and private litigation.
 Further, we may also be subject to other state laws governing the privacy, processing and protection of personal information.
-For example, the California Consumer Privacy Act, or CCPA, confers individual privacy rights for California consumers (as such term is defined in the law) and places increased privacy and security obligations on entities handling personal information of consumers or households.
-The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that has increased the likelihood of, and risks associated with, data breach litigation.
-Further, the California Privacy Rights Act, or the CPRA, generally went into effect in January 2023, and significantly amends the CCPA and imposes additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
-It also created a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
-Additional compliance investment and potential business process changes may be required.
-The CCPA, the CPRA and other domestic privacy and data protection laws and regulations may increase our compliance costs and potential liability.
+For example, the California Consumer Privacy Act, or CCPA, requires covered businesses that process the personal information of California residents to, among other things: provide certain disclosures to California residents regarding the business's collection, use, and disclosure of their personal information; receive and respond to requests from California residents to access, delete, and correct their personal information, or to opt out of certain disclosures of their personal information; and enter into specific contractual provisions with service providers that process California resident personal information on the business's behalf.
+Similar laws have been passed in other states, and are continuing to be proposed at the state and the federal level, reflecting a trend toward more stringent privacy legislation in the United States.
+HIPAA, the CCPA and other domestic privacy and data protection laws and regulations may increase our compliance costs and potential liability.